-(d) The Letter of Tender (e) The Particular Conditions of Contract including Contract Data (Appendix to Tender) (f) The General Conditions of Contract (g) Specifications (h) Drawings (i) Bills of Quantities, Price Adjustment Schedule (j) The Contractor's Submission 2.
-2.2 The Site is located in Nairobi County Indicate whether there is sectional completion: Not Applicable 3.
+Works shall be 12 months from Commencement date The following documents also form part of the Contract: (a) Contract Agreement (b) Letter of Acceptance (c) The minutes of negotiation (d) The Letter of Tender (e) The Particular Conditions of Contract including Contract Data (Appendix to Tender) (f) The General Conditions of Contract (g) Specifications (h) Drawings (i) Bills of Quantities, Price Adjustment Schedule (j) The Contractor's Submission The Site is located at Pangani, and Park road.
+2. 2.2 Indicate whether there is sectional completion Not Applicable 3.
 2.3(9) List other documents that form part of the contract if any: N/A 4.
 3.1 The language of the Contract documents is English The law that applies to the Contract is the Kenyan Law.
-5. 9.1 Include the Schedule of Other Contractors, if any.
-N/A 6.
+5. 9.1 Include the Schedule of Other Contractors, if any. [give list of other contractors] 6.
 10.1 Include the Schedule of Key Personnel.
 As indicated in the ITTs 7.
 14.1 The minimum insurance covers shall be: (a) loss of or damage to the Works, Plant, and Materials [Kshs 2,000,000]; (b) loss of or damage to Equipment [Kshs 2,000,000]; (c) loss of or damage to property (except the Works, Plant, Materials, and Equipment) in connection with the Contract [Kshs 2,000,000]; and (d) Personal injury or death [Kshs 3,000,000]; 8.
-15.1 Site Investigation Reports available to the Tenderers are: N/A 9.
-22.4 The other measures include: a.
+15.1 Site Investigation Reports available to the Tenderers are: N/A

+9. 22.4 The other measures include: a.
 Minimising the number of migrant workers employed on the project and household in the site camp b.
 Providing access to voluntary counselling and testing (VCT) c.
 Providing psychological support and health care including prevention and treatment of opportunistic infections for workers infected and affected, as well as their families d.
 Providing condoms (male and female) to workers 10.
-24.1 & 47.1 The Site Possession Date shall be 28 days' after date of contract signature
+24.1 & 47.1 The Site Possession Date shall 28 days after contract signature